Reviem0/CompSci-Notes/Algorithmics/Multiway.md

 	- Root has $2$ to $M$ children
 	- Non-root nodes have $\left\lceil  \frac{M}{2}  \right\rceil$ to $M$ children.
 	- All leaves at the same depth
-- B-Tree vs B+Tree:
+- B-Tree vs B+ Tree:
--
+	- B-Tree: Data in all nodes.
+No sequential access.
+	- B+ Tree: Data only in leaves, leaves linked for sequential accress